Updates

 Germany’s fiscal planning model demonstrates disciplined medium-term budgeting and surplus generation, achieving lower debt-to-GDP levels despite comparable economic challenges.
 India can adapt lessons for enhanced fiscal discipline coupled with targeted growth investments.

-Capital Expenditure (% of GDP) 4.2% 2.5%
+Capital Expenditure (% of GDP)4.2%2.5%

-Structured Assessment
+Structured Assessment of India's Fiscal Policy

 • Policy Design Adequacy: Emphasis on debt-to-GDP targeting represents progress in long-term planning but lacks detailed medium-term frameworks.